 July 3 —By this time, I had tried various Great Lakes beers.
 Burning River, most likely, is my favorite, although Commodore Perry is in the running.

-July 5 — Tova and I finally get some lone time to check out some cool Cleveland stuff.
-I immediately take her to the House of Horrors, where three ladies were held captive as slaves for many years.
+July 5 — I finally get some lone time to check out some cool Cleveland stuff.
+I beeline to the House of Horrors, where three ladies were held captive as slaves for many years.
 I remark how close it is to my high school, St. Ignatius, and the glorious Great Lakes Brewery.
-We, obviously, go to Great Lakes and another brewery across the street.
-We even meet up with my friend Doug at the world-famous Harbor Inn.
+I, obviously, go to Great Lakes and another brewery across the street.
+I even meet up with my friend Doug at the world-famous Harbor Inn.

 July 6 — Jack turns 7, and we bowl and celebrate his age.

-July 7 — Tova flies back to Long Beach.
-The Stevens family celebrates Ed and Amy's 25th anniversary at Medina Country Club.
+July 7 — The Stevens family celebrates Ed and Amy's 25th anniversary at Medina Country Club.
 Afterward, my mom, Fred, Uncle Bob and I play at Medina C.C.
 The girls enjoy a day at Chippewa in which Sophie goes "tubing."

 July 8 — Sophie and Chloe see their first Cleveland Indians game.
 It rains for nearly the entire game, yet it is played.
 The Tribe, who I predict will win another World Series in 2048, lose in extra innings to the Detroit Tigers.
 However, the Tribe does not allow ace pitcher Max Scherzer improve to 14-0.
 He stays at 13-0, which is still the best start in Major League Baseball since 1986.

 — Sophie, Chloe, Jake and Ellie and I visit The World's Most Dependable Man in Cleveland Heights to slip 'n' slide.
 It is awesome!